Koopa (band)

-Koopa is a rock band from Sible Hedingham, near Colchester, Essex, England.
+Koopa was a rock band from Sible Hedingham, near Colchester, Essex, England.
 The band formed in 2000 by the brothers Stuart Cooper (drums) and Oliver "Ollie" Cooper (vocals and guitar), plus Joe Murphy (vocals, bass, production).
 The band became the first act to have a Top 40 UK Singles Chart hit based on download sales only, and the first act to have a charting single without being signed to a record label, both facilitated by then-recent changes to rules for eligibility for the singles chart.

 Career

 The band began working together whilst Ollie Cooper was a teenager at school.
 In 2003 they made some recordings with B-Unique Records and EMI.

 Between 2004 and 2007, the band toured continuously, both locally and nationally.
 During this period, they released two singles on Mad Cow Records.
 "No Trend" made the UK Singles Chart, peaking at No. 71.
 Their records included "Stand Up 4 England", a World Cup related song supporting the England national team, the lyrics of which were written for the band by Paul Baker.
-The single featured on the 2006 re-release of England (the album).
+The single featured on the 2006 re-release of England (The Album).

 At the end of 2006 the band released a non-chart-eligible EP called "Three in a Bed with Bobby George".
 The cover featured the band in bed with the darts player, Bobby George.
 The EP also featured "Erin's Main Obsession", "Pop Rock Factory", "How True" and "Unique" as well as "Blag, Steal and Borrow", the song that went on to become the band's download-only history making single.